w3f/Grants-Program/applications/Gluon_decentralized_hardware_wallet_services.md

 ### Ecosystem Fit
 Are there any other projects similar to yours?
 If so, how is your project different?

+There are many existing crypto wallets in the market.
+They either store the private keys on client devices (phone, hardware wallet) or centralized servers.
+There are quite a few wallets in Web3 applications.
+For example: [bdwallet](https://github.com/tearust/Open-Grants-Program/blob/master/applications/bdwallet.md), or [subwallet](https://github.com/tearust/Open-Grants-Program/blob/master/applications/subwallet.md)

+Gluon goes a very decentralized approach.
+We do not store the original keys anywhere.
+Instead, we use the TEA project's decentralized trusted computing infrastructure to scramble, store, reconstruct private keys.
+This approach prevents users from losing or leak their keys.

+A few crypto wallets outside of the Polkadot ecosystem are a little bit similar to ours.

+[ZenGo](https://zengo.com/security/) provides "passwordless" but still require centralized servers to store encrypted secrets.
+We do everything decentralized.

+[Recovery pellets](https://github.com/paritytech/substrate/tree/master/frame/recovery) is not a wallet but a Substrate pellet with the social recovery idea.
+We did not know it until we search for a similar project just now.

+[Ledger](https://www.ledger.com/) or [Trezor](https://trezor.io/) are hardware wallets.
+We do not sell hardware wallet units to end-users.
+We provide trust-as-a-services instead.

 ## Team :busts_in_silhouette: